quocbinhn/CT-UAV-R-D---Technical-Test/README.md

-# CT-UAV-R-D---Nguyen DUc Quoc Binh Technical-Test
+# CT-UAV-R-D---Nguyen Duc Quoc Binh Technical-Test
 Technical Test to apply for R&amp;D Department about the solution for few-shot object detection.